Ravenkao/AI-Chatbot-Transportation-Data-Analysis/replit.md

 # Overview

 This is a data analysis chatbot application built with Gradio that allows users to upload Excel files and ask natural language questions about their data.
-The application leverages OpenAI's API to provide intelligent responses about dataset contents, making data exploration accessible through conversational interaction.
-This is a sample project demonstrating data analysis capabilities with transportation data.
+The application supports both user-uploaded datasets (with real analysis results) and a built-in sample transportation dataset (with anonymized fake numbers for privacy).
+It leverages OpenAI's API to provide AI-enhanced insights for user data, making data exploration accessible through conversational interaction.

 # User Preferences